-- (1) The RA submits the certificate application passed the review procedures to the issuing CA. - (2) When the issuing CA receives the certificate application submitted by the RA, the authorization status of the RA is first checked to confirm its authorized assurance level and scope, and then the certificate is issued according to the information of the certificate application submitted by the RA. - (3) If the authorized assurance level and scope of the RA does not comply with the certificate application, the issuing CA will response the error message to the RA and reject the request.
-If there are any questions, the RA may directly contact the issuing

-CA to understand where the problem is.

-- (4) The CA issuing TLS certificates provides the function of preissuance linting, which can check whether the format of the certificate to be issued complies with the requirements of the Baseline Requirements/RFC 5280.
+- (1) The RA submits the certificate application passed the review procedures to the issuing CA. - (2) When the issuing CA receives the certificate application

+- submitted by the RA, the authorization status of the RA is first checked to confirm its authorized assurance level and scope, and then the certificate is issued according to the information of the certificate application submitted by the RA. - (3) If the authorized assurance level and scope of the RA does not comply with the certificate application, the issuing CA will response the error message to the RA and reject the request.
+If there are any questions, the RA may directly contact the issuing CA to understand where the problem is. - (4) Starting from March 15, 2025, the CA issuing S/MIME certificates provide the function of pre-issuance linting, which can check whether the format of the to-be-signed certificate complies with the requirements of the S/MIME Baseline Requirements.
 If it does not meet the requirements, it will be rejected to prevent mis-issuance or false of the certificate. - (5) In order to ensure the security, integrity and non-repudiability of the data transmitted between the issuing CA and its RAs, the data of the certificate application is signed with a digital signature and transmitted through the network encrypted by TLS protocol.